Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 **Rationale**: We know how to solve least square, so just map the problem to least square

 - Use weight to transform problem as p=2
-- solve the p=2 Least square
+- Solve the p=2 Least square
 - Update the weights
+- Iterate!

 **Note**: